zchee/image-reflector-controller/docs/spec/v1beta2/imagepolicies.md

   are then used to select the latest tag based on the policy defined in `.spec.policy`.
-- The latest image is constructed with the ImageRepository image and the selected tag, and reported in the `.status.latestImage`.
+- The latest image is constructed with the ImageRepository image and the selected tag, and reported in the `.status.latestImage` field.
+- The selected tag's digest is reported in the `.status.latestDigest` field.

 This example can be run by saving the manifest into `imagepolicy.yaml`.